oitzujoey/adelie/README.md

     I don't like pure RISC.
 It may be fast, but the code density is horrible.
 CISC is large and slow, but it has good instruction density.
 If I keep the complexity of peripherals to a minimum, I should have space to keep instruction fetch speedy and still have good instruction density.
 Besides, (as far as I know) after Pentium Pro, it became impossible to categorize any powerful CPUs as purely RISC or CISC.
 * Memory-mapped I/O

 These features should be sufficient for goal #1.
-Goal #2 may add more specifications, but a complete system is currently outside of the scope of this project since it is just an ISA.
+Goal #2 may add more specifications, but a even a small system is a long way away.